flatiron/blacksmith/topics/how-do-i-search-files-and-directories/article.md

     });

 Unfortunately, if you want to do a recursive list of files, then things get much more complicated very quickly.
-To maintain complexity, it is recommended to use libraries.
+To avoid all manner of complexity, this is one of the places where a Node.js `userland` library can save the day.
 [Node-findit](https://github.com/substack/node-findit), by SubStack, is a helper module to make searching for files easier.
-It has interfaces to let you work with callbacks, events, or just plain old synchronously (generally, keep away from using synchronously interfaces).
-Here we will create use the event interface to print a list of the directories and files.
+It has interfaces to let you work with callbacks, events, or just plain old synchronously (not a good idea most of the time).

-To install `node-findit`, in the main folder of your project run:
+To install `node-findit`, simply use npm:

     npm install findit

-In the same folder, create a file called `example.js` with this inside of it and then run it with `node example.js`:
+In the same folder, create a file called `example.js`, and then add this code.
+Run it with `node example.js`.
+This example uses the `node-findit` event-based interface.

     //This sets up the file finder
     var finder = require('findit').find(__dirname);